Mailing Address: 0101 Old Main Hill

-Students desiring to qualify for the services of the DRC must complete the application process described below and be determined by a DRC counselor to meet specific eligibility guidelines.
+Students desiring to qualify for the services of the DRC or who wish to request any disability related accommodation must complete the application process described below and be determined by a DRC counselor to meet specific eligibility guidelines.

 Distance Education students will interact with their DRC counselor by telephone and Email but whenever possible accommodation requests should be via Email.
 Because of the challenges presented by distance, site coordinators may be involved in the provision of services.

 Specialized equipment can be made available at Regional Campuses if needed, however, the DRC does not provide assistive technology for home use.
-Distance Education students should Email accommodation requests to their DRC counselor each semester.
-Testing and Classroom Accommodation Forms will be completed by the DRC counselor, and copies will be sent to the student, instructor, and site coordinator.
+Distance Education students should Email accommodation requests to their Accessibility Consultant each semester.
+Testing and Classroom Accommodation Forms will be completed by the Accessibility Consultant, and copies will be sent to the student, instructor, and site coordinator.

 The DRC provides transition assistance to incoming students.
 Entry to the university setting from high school, community college, or employment can be stressful.
 Some students need to review basic subjects or need assessment to determine if college is right for them.
 The DRC will help you navigate this sometimes-complicated process.

 Admission requirements for the University are the same for all students, regardless of the presence of a disabling condition and may change from year to year.
 Students who do not meet these criteria should speak with admissions to explore alternative admissions options.
-Students planning to use DRC services are encouraged to meet with a DRC counselor several weeks before their first semester begins because it can take time to arrange for individual accommodations.
+Students planning to use DRC services are encouraged to meet with an Accessibility Consultant several weeks before their first semester begins because it can take time to arrange for individual accommodations.

 - Complete the application.

-- Meet with a DRC counselor for an intake interview.
+- Meet with an Accessibility Consultant for an intake interview.

 - Provide current disability documentation as outlined in the DRC Documentation Guidelines.

-- Review documentation with a DRC counselor to discuss eligibility status and determine services.
+- Review documentation with an Accessibility Consultant to discuss eligibility status and determine services.
 Students will receive a written statement of eligibility from the DRC.